kubernetes-retired/external-storage/ceph/cephfs/README.md

 * Kernel CephFS doesn't work with SELinux, setting SELinux label in Pod's securityContext will not work.
 * Kernel CephFS doesn't support quota or capacity, capacity requested by PVC is not enforced or validated.
 * Currently each Ceph user created by the provisioner has `allow r` MDS cap to permit CephFS mount.

+# Acknowledgement
+Inspired by CephFS Manila provisioner and conversation with John Spray